Eastern Oklahoma Spelling Bee ends in a tie

 Finally, after a record 33 rounds, the bee's head judge Missy Chandler declared a tie.

-Ethan is an eighth-grader at St. Joseph Catholic Middle School.
-His brother, Alex Yosef of St. Joseph Catholic School, took third place.
+Yosef is an eighth-grader at St. Joseph Catholic Middle School.
+His brother, Alex of St. Joseph Catholic School, took third place.
 There was no second place because of the tie.

-Ethan and Allison won a first place trophy and will evenly split a total of $1,500, $750 each.
+Both Yosef and Martin won a first place trophy and will evenly split a total of $1,500, $750 each.
 Their schools will split a total of $750, or $375 each.

 "I won, he didn't," Ethan said.
 "He tried his best."